Dr. John Day

-Dr. Day is a cardiologist and Medical Director of Heart Rhythm Services at his practice in Salt Lake City, Utah.
-He graduated from Johns Hopkins Medical School and completed his residency and fellowship in cardiology at Stanford University.
+Dr. Day is a cardiologist specializing in heart rhythm abnormalities at St. Mark’s Hospital in Salt Lake City, Utah.
+He graduated from Johns Hopkins Medical School and completed his residency and fellowships in cardiology and cardiac electrophysiology at Stanford University.
 He is the former president of the Heart Rhythm Society and the Utah chapter of the American College of Cardiology.

-At that time, I was 30 pounds heavier and was on multiple medications.
+At that time, I was 35 pounds heavier and was on multiple medications.
 I did not feel well and was very depressed to be 40.
-I was taking Celebrex twice daily to help with neck pain and I had such weakness in my C5-C6 nerve root that I could not even pull my laptop out of my computer bag with my right hand.
+I was taking Celebrex twice daily to help with neck pain, and I had such weakness in my C5-C6 nerve root that I could not even pull my laptop out of my computer bag with my right hand.

 Quest for Youth

 He was a ruthless emperor who conquered all of China for the first time.
 He unified China and even constructed the Great Wall to protect his new kingdom.

-1. Eat a plant based diet
+1. Eat a plant-based diet

 2. Exercise daily